-For more than 50 years, CFA Institute members and candidates have been required to abide by the organization's Code and Standards.
-Periodically, CFA Institute has revised and updated its Code and Standards to ensure that they remain relevant to the changing nature of the investment profession and representative of the highest standard of professional conduct.
-Within this Handbook, CFA Institute addresses ethical principles for the profession, including individual professionalism; responsibilities to capital markets, clients, and employers; ethics involved in investment analysis, recommendations, and actions; and possible conflicts of interest.
-Although the investment world has become a far more complex place since the first publication of the Standard of Practice Handbook, distinguishing right from wrong remains the paramount principle of the Code and Standards.
+For more than 60 years, CFA Institute members and candidates have been required to abide by the organization's Code and Standards.
+Although the investment world has become a far more complex place since the first publication of the Standards of Practice Handbook, CFA Institute has committed to revising and updating the Code and Standards to ensure that they remain relevant to the changing nature of the investment profession and representative of the highest standard of professional conduct.